 In America, the copyright has kept people with disabilities from expressing their abilities through culture, for example.
 Governments that have signed or ratified the CRPD are to ensure such roadblocks to expression no longer interfere with our ability to express ourselves.
-Governments are also to ensure that copyrights to music as well as books, do not interfere with our ability to express ourselves - we must have access to these forms of media.
+Governments are also to ensure that copyrights to music and books do not interfere with our ability to express ourselves - we must have access to these forms of media.

 The Convention also says we are entitled on an equal basis with others, to recognition and support of our specific cultural and linguistic identity - to include sign languages and deaf culture.
 There are many different disability cultures around the world today.
 ASL, BSL, and additional sign languages must not only receive the respect they deserve, they must be supported.
-Disability cultures must all receive the recognition, respect, and support they deserve.
+Disability cultures must receive the recognition, respect, and support they deserve.

-Nations shall encourage and support the participation, to the fullest extent possible, of people with disabilities in main-stream sporting activities at all levels.
+Nations shall encourage and support the participation of people with disabilities in mainstream sporting activities at all levels to the fullest extent possible.
 Nations will also ensure that we have the opportunity to organize, develop, and participate in disability-specific recreational and sporting activities.
-Nations will encourage the provision, on an equal basis with others, of instruction, training, and resources related to these activities.
+Nations will encourage the provision of instruction, training, and resources related to these activities on an equal basis with others.

-These nations will ensure that children with disabilities have equal access with non-disabled children to participate in recreation, play, sporting and leisure activities - to include activities in the school system.
-Governments need to do everything they can to support people with disabilities in these regards, to include children with disabilities.
-Equality with our non-disabled peers in society is a guiding factor in all endeavors governments pursue in relation to Article 30 of the Convention.
+Nations that have signed or ratified the Convention will also ensure that we, as people with disabilities, have access to recreational, sporting, and tourism venues.
+These nations will ensure that children with disabilities have equal access with non-disabled children to participate in recreation, play, sporting, and leisure activities - including activities in the school system.
+Governments need to do everything they can to support people with disabilities, including children with disabilities.
+Equality with our non-disabled peers in society is a guiding factor in all endeavors governments pursue about Article 30 of the Convention.

-There are questions that need to be addressed.
+People with disabilities need to have the ability to access and participate in cultural life, recreation, leisure, and sport.
+Some questions need to be addressed.
 Are intellectual property laws in a nation presenting a barrier to people with disabilities who desire access to cultural materials?
-Does public funding provided to cultural, leisure, tourism, sporting facilities, and organizations meet with accessibility standards?
-Do general accessibility plans include elimination of barriers related to recreation, culture, leisure, and sport?
-Is the nation providing support for disability-specific initiatives in the areas of culture and sports?
-Is the nation promoting and supporting deaf culture, as well as other forms of disability cultures
+Does public funding for cultural, leisure, tourism, sporting facilities, and organizations meet accessibility standards?
+Do general accessibility plans include eliminating barriers related to recreation, culture, leisure, and sport?
+Is the nation providing support for disability-specific initiatives in culture and sports?
+Is the nation promoting and supporting deaf culture, as well as other forms of disability cultures?